 Looking straight into the connector, the two large spades do seem to be connected together i.e. a type B

 An A115-45 alternator from a Metro, the two large spades are definitely connected together here.

 Image from Moss USA showing a 'European' or type B three-pin connector with two large output spades and the smaller Indicator spade, but also two additional spades which aren't used.

 Peter Mitchell's 78 plug also showing one large and two standard spades as in the 'BSH' connection above.

-October 2014: Converting between 4-wire, 2-wire and 3-wire alternators.
+October 2014: Converting between the various connection arrangements.
 As shown above 4-wire alternators have two large spades in one plug, the '+' terminal is the output, the '-' terminal is an earth terminal (unused).
 The other plug has three terminals - two IND terminals side by side and the B+ or battery sensing terminal below them.
 2-wire alternators have two large spades and one small, both the large spades are connected together and are outputs, the smaller spade is the IND terminal.
 3-wire alternators have one large spade and two small, with one small spade having chamfered corners.
 The large central spade is the output, the plain small spade is the IND terminal, and the chamfered small terminal is the B+ or battery sensing terminal.
 When converting from the 4-wire discard the loop of brown/yellow that goes between the two IND terminals.
 When converting to the 2-wire optionally connect the thinner brown to the second output terminal to reduce volt-drop and improve system voltage.
 When converting to the 3-wire all three wires must be connected as shown.

 V8 (1975) AC-Delco alternator, same 3-pin plug, but this time only two wires (normally - the second output wire is my modification giving a boosted voltage supply to the cooling fan relay for improved performance).
 Two large spades in the alternator both joined together i.e. both output spades plus the smaller Indicator spade.